 If the reference is to the stronger believers, they were to be on guard respecting their conduct, watching carefully that they were “making straight paths for [their] feet.”
 They should be exemplary in all aspects of their life, showing due consideration for others and, if necessary, foregoing personal rights so as not to occasion needless offense.
 Any failure on their part to be exemplary could injure weaker ones, making their enfeebled state worse (as when putting an already lame body member completely out of joint).
-A good example in faithful endurance, upright living, and the manifestation of genuine love, on the other hand, would promote the spiritual healing of the weaker ones in the community of believers.
+A good example in faithful endurance, upright living, and the manifestation of genuine love would promote the spiritual healing of the weaker ones in the community of believers.
 (12:13)

 On the other hand, the writer of Hebrews may have been addressing the believers who had become discouraged and so may have been exhorting them to take steps to strengthen themselves and to conduct themselves in a manner that reflected faith, thus making “straight paths for [their] feet.”
 On the right path (not like on a wrong path that is tortuous or hazardous and could contribute to injury to already enfeebled body parts), the “lame” member would not be “put out of joint” but would be on a course that would contribute to healing the weakened condition.
 (12:12, 13)